Read this in: Español🖨️ Print post

 Stock or broth begins with bones, some pieces of meat and fat, vegetables and good water.
 For beef and lamb broth, the meat is browned in a hot oven to form compounds that give flavor and color–the result of a fusion of amino acids with sugars, called the Maillard reaction.
 Then all goes in the pot–meat, bones, vegetables and water.
 The water should be cold, because slow heating helps bring out flavors.
-Add vinegar to the broth to help extract calcium–remember those egg shells you soaked in vinegar until they turned rubbery.

 Heat the broth slowly and once the boil begins, reduce heat to its lowest point, so the broth just barely simmers.
 Scum will rise to the surface.
 This is a different kind of colloid, one in which larger molecules–impurities, alkaloids, large proteins called lectins–are distributed through a liquid.
 One of the basic principles of the culinary art is that this effluvium should be carefully removed with a spoon.
 Otherwise the broth will be ruined by strange flavors.
 Besides, the stuff looks terrible.
 “Always Skim” is the first commandment of good cooks.